AlltidSemester1337/lastminuteresy-tableservice/README.md

 <p>
 Navigate to /docs for useful testing interface</p>

+<p>Incoming new bookings handling can be tested either
+via Gcloud pub/sub console or by running restaurant_integration_function locally</p>

 <h2>Deploy process</h2>
 <p>prerequisties: docker image for linux (see above) and gcloud auth / credentials configured</p>
 <ul>